fluxera/httpstatuscodes.io/README.md

 # [httpstatuscodes.io][5]

-[httpstatuscodes.io][5] is an easy to reference database of HTTP Status Codes with their definitions and helpful code references, each code is at `httpstatuscodes.io/code`.
+[httpstatuscodes.io][5] is an easy to reference database of HTTP Status Codes with their definitions and helpful code references, each code is at `httpstatuscodes.io/{code}`.
 All standard codes are included, as are some non-standard codes that have significant presence in the wild.
+A JSON endpoint is available for every cor at `httpstatuscodes.io/{code}.json`.

 ## Development